inria-defense/balr/README.md

 balr binarize /path/to/dataset
 ```

 That command will load embedding files in the dataset and perform binary attribute encoding using the default Binary Attribute Encoder (`AutoEncoder` using the saved checkpoint in `resources/model/binary_encoder`).
-BA vectors for each audio file will be saved as numpy arrays in `.txt` files matching the names of the embedding file they correspond to.
+BA vectors for each audio file will be saved as numpy arrays in pickle `.pkl` files matching the names of the embedding file they correspond to.

 #### Training of the Binary Attribute Encoder